The Kiski School: Buildings

-The Makerspace is located in the Heath Classroom Building and provides a suite of hand tools and consumable materials, including a CNC router, laser cutter, and 3D printers.
+The Makerspace is located in the MacPhail (formerly known as Heath) Classroom Building and provides a suite of hand tools and consumable materials, including a CNC router, laser cutter, and 3D printers.
 The Makerspace plays host to the school's Inventionland curriculum, where students build, market, and pitch ideas for inventions, emphasizing graphic design, engineering, public speaking, and patent researching.